 Our system for shadow impact monitoring and species conservation enables you to comply with a large number of permit conditions that apply to wind turbine generators (WTG), primarily with reference to shadow impact and species conservation.
-The following illustration and the corresponding brief information will help you gain an initial overview of the system and, in particular, identify which element takes on which function and/or role.
+The following diagram and brief information will help you to get an initial overview of the main components of the system, and in particular to identify the function/role of each component.

-- 1 Shadow Master Unit (SMU) is located in the WTG or in the hand-over station.
+- Shadow Master Unit (SMU) is located in the WTG or in the hand-over station.
 The SMU receives the project data via Shadow Manager 4, calculates shadow impact periods, shuts down the WTGs when required, records measurement data and alarms, sends the corresponding email notifications and records log data. - Places of Immission (POI) Buildings with walls and areas requiring protection - 3 Light sensor mounted on the nacelle of a WTG, primarily measures the intensity of illumination of the sunlight. - ▲ Shadow Manager 4 (SM4) operating software